EGI-Federation/documentation/content/en/users/tutorials/accessing-vm-with-ssh/_index.md

 directly SSH-connect with them from the internet only using a `Public IP`, which has to be associated with a virtual machine in the private network.

-### Accessing virtual machines in the private network.
+### Accessing virtual machines in the private network

 In general, to reach all the virtual machines in a private network, only a single public IP is needed.